 We inspire health in Arizona as the trusted leader in delivering affordable, innovative healthcare solutions.
 Not engaging in anti-competitive activities or unfair trade practices is a great reflection of our ethics and values.
 We are accountable and caring when we treat others the way we want to be treated.
-One way to do this is to deal fairly with all of BCBSAZ's:
+One way to do this is to deal fairly with all of the Company's:

 - Customers

+- Providers

 - Contractors

+- Competitors

 - Suppliers

-- Providers

-- Competitors

 - Employees